 Giant Otter Facts

-As the largest member of the weasel family (Mustelidae), Giant River Otters can easily reach six feet in length and weigh over 30 kilograms.
+Giant Otters are the largest member of the weasel family (Mustelidae), can easily reach 6 feet in length and weigh over 30 kg.
 Unlike other otter species, males and females are similar sizes.

 How big is a Giant Otter?

 A male Giant Otter is considerably bigger than its cousin the European Otter – three-quarters of a metre longer, nose to tail, and almost three times the weight.
 Giant Otters can reach 1.7 metres length and weigh over 30 kg.